-The US Dollar may well have entered another cycle of decline against the other major currencies of the world.
+The US Dollar may well have recently entered another cycle of decline against the other major currencies of the world.

 This week we have a question from a reader as to how this might impact any gains in the NZ Dollar gold price: